Contact

 Denied: If the request is denied, the property owner must give a reason for the denial.
 However, the owner must continue to consider alternative accommodations that would meet the person’s needs.

 Costs: The costs for implementing a reasonable accommodation are the responsibility of the property owner.
-Parking spaces, signs and restriping are considered reasonable accommodations.
+HUD has stated that parking spaces, signs, and restriping are considered reasonable accommodations.

 Making a complaint: If you think that your rights have been violated, a complaint can be filed with HUD.